ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 .. figure:: system-design/localvc-localci/LocalVC_Subsystem.png
    :align: center
-   :width: 600
+   :width: 800
    :alt: Local VC Subsystem

    Local VC Subsystem

 The ``Local VC Service`` implements the ``VersionControlService`` interface and thus contains methods that the exercise management subsystem and the exercise participation subsystem need to interact with the VC system.
 E.g. the ``createRepository()`` method creates a repository on the file system.
 For users to be able to access the repositories using their local Git client, the local VC subsystem contains a ``Git Server`` component.
-The``Git Server`` component of the local VC subsystem responds to ``fetch`` and ``push`` requests from Git clients, enabling instructors and students to interact with their repositories the way they are used to.
+It responds to ``fetch`` and ``push`` requests from Git clients, enabling instructors and students to interact with their repositories the way they are used to.
 It encompasses all the logic for implementing a Git server.
 This includes extracting the command and parameters from the client request and executing the Git commands on the server-side repository, provided the repository exists, and the user has the requisite permissions.
 It reads objects and refs from the repository, updates the repository for push requests, and formats the results of the Git commands it executes into a response that it sends back to the client.